North Korea Travel Information

 Tipping is frowned upon in most sectors, however some hotel staff may be open to it.
 Monetary tipping is not allowed, but chocolates and cigarettes, or other small gifts like cosmetics, are perfect for tipping.
 Tour guides and drivers always welcome such tips and it is a great way of showing appreciation to helpful staff and to gain a bit of favour with the guides.

 All travel outside of Pyongyang must be government sanctioned and local taxi drivers are unlikely to take you anywhere unaccompanied by a guide.
-After years of relative peace, the demilitarised zone between the DPRK and the Republic of Korea (South Korea) became a place of tension in 2010, culminating in an artillery exchange in August 2015.
+After years of relative peace, the demilitarised zone between the DPRK and South Korea became a place of tension in 2010, culminating in an artillery exchange in August 2015.
 This area is volatile and must be avoided at all times.

 Information on the exact amounts of duty-free cigarettes, tobacco and liquor allowed is unclear and it is best to check with your tour operator.
 Prohibited items include binoculars, guns and ammunition, explosives, drugs, seeds, pornography, certain types of media and books or literature in Korean.
 Gifts, cameras, watches, tape recorders and precious metals must be declared on arrival.